SO YOU THINK YOU CAN DANCE 2016 T&Cs

 • Administrator(s) are not responsible for damages from use of service;

 • At any time by giving prior notice charges can be incurred and disagreeing to charges would discontinue the service.

 • Certain Services may be changed without notice or be discontinued

-Producers reserve the absolute right to disqualify any voter (and/or their respective vote(s)) who votes by any electronic, mechanical or automated means, or otherwise tampers with the voting process or promotion, or for any other reason, as determined by Producers in their sole discretion.
+FOX, Producers and/or Telescope reserve the absolute right to disqualify any voter (and/or their respective vote(s)) who votes by any electronic, mechanical or automated means, or otherwise tampers with the voting process or promotion, or for any other reason, as determined by FOX, Producers and/or Telescope in their sole discretion.

 This Agreement shall be construed in accordance with the laws of the State of California applicable to contracts made and fully to be performed therein.

 For more information on So You Think You Can Dance, including voting Frequently Asked Questions please go to http://www.fox.com/dance/faq.